 The Colorful Hands of Jesus puppet troupe meets weekly to write scripts, record voice-overs, and rehearse skits with puppets to be shared throughout the year in worship and Sunday School assemblies.
 They also engage in outreach ministries in the community and share at Vacation Bible School in the summer.
 The ensemble is directed by Cathy Scarbrough and Nalynn Ryder.

 Sundays from 5 to 6 pm

 Damascus UMC's youth choir, the Charles Wesley Singers, has a 30+ year history of singing weekly at the 8:15 am worship service, sharing at the 8 pm service on Christmas Eve, and touring each summer.
-The ensemble, directed by Polly Baldridge, is a cornerstone of youth ministry at DUMC, and accompanist Steve Kalnoske also shares in leadership.
+The ensemble is a cornerstone of youth ministry at DUMC, and accompanist Steve Kalnoske also shares in leadership.
 Rehearsals are Sundays at 5 pm.
 Singers are invited to join at any time during the year.
 Charles Wesley Singers traveled to WV, KY, and IN in the summer of 2019.